-Students may not be recommended for progression from one academic year to the next with a semester GPA of less than 2.60 for two consecutive semesters or a cumulative GPA of less than 2.60.
-A student on a remediation plan willhave their cumulative GPA calculated after the resolution of the remediation.
-When considering a student for promotion, the Student Performance Committee will consider ethical, professional, and personal conduct as well as academic performance.
+Students may not be recommended for progression from one semester to the next with a semester GPA of less than 2.60.
+A student on a remediation plan will have their semester GPA calculated after the resolution of the remediation.

 Progression into any Patient Care Services courses may be delayed due to having an outstanding grade of "I," "NP," "NCR," or "U" in a didactic course.
+Students will not be allowed to progress to the course OPTM 7008 Patient Care Services VIII, or any subsequent Patient Care Services course, if they have any outstanding grade of "I," "NP," "NCR," or "U" on their transcript.